clt60/AreQuestsDone/README.md

 # AreQuestsDone
-WOW addon that checks whether a given quest is completed.
+An extremely simple addon that checks whether a given quest is completed or not.

+Usage: `/aqd questID1 questID2 questID3`